Why is Charles Taze Russell famous?

 When did Charles Taze Russell live?

 Charles Taze Russell was born on February 16, 1852 in Allegheny, Pennsylvania.
 He was sometimes called by his initials “C.T.”, and as his profile as a religious leader grew, he was often called simply “Pastor Rusell.”
-He died of a bladder infection at age 64 while on a train passing through Pampa, Texas.
+He died of a bladder infection at age 64 while on a train passing through Pampa, Texas on October 31, 1916.

 What did Charles Taze Russel do?

 Charles Taze Russell spent his early life in Philadelphia, where he helped his widower father run a successful clothing business.
-Growing wealthy at a young age, he turned his attention to studying the Bible, becoming particularly interested in adventism and millenarianism — theories that claim the end of the world and Christ’s second coming is imminent, and can be predicted by man.
-In his 20s, Russell started contributing articles to Christian journals and newspapers, and in 1879 he started his own magazine, Watchtower, which he used for the next three decades to share his understanding of the apocalypse, and how good Christians could survive it.
+Growing wealthy at a young age, he turned his attention to studying the Bible, becoming particularly interested in adventism and millenarianism — theories that claim the end of the world and Christ’s second coming are imminent, and their exact time can be accurately predicted by man.
+In his 20s, Russell started contributing articles to Christian journals and newspapers, and in 1879 he started his own magazine, Watchtower, which he used for the next three decades to share his theories of the apocalypse, and intructions for how good Christians could survive it.

 Russell argued that seemingly vague or unclear parts of the Bible actually had very specific meanings that could be decoded through historic and scientific research.
 Building on the work of other adventist and millennialist scholars, he concluded that Jesus Christ — who he believed to be a being distinct from God — had already returned to earth invisibly, but would not trigger Armageddon and the creation of a new, divine world until 1914.
-Those who accepted Christ would live for a thousand years in His new kingdom before the final judgment.
-In the meantime, it was the duty of all “witnesses” to God’s truth (who Russell believed should be called by His Old Testament name, Jehovah) to proselytize, with particular emphasis on gathering the “144,000 saints” mentioned in Revelation to help rule alongside Christ.
+Those who accepted Christ would live for a thousand years (“the millennium”) in His new kingdom before the final judgment.
+In the meantime, it was the duty of all “witnesses” to this plan of God (who Russell believed held the name “Jehovah“) to proselytize, and gather the “144,000 saints” mentioned in the Book of Revelation to help rule alongside Christ during the millennium.

 What was Charles Taze Russell like?